AntoineTrabia/CV/Data_Science_Project/Univariate Analysis/README.md

 This folder contains all the notebooks for the univariate and bivariate analysis for the midterm.

-To run them, open the notebook in collab, upload the cleaned data, run the code.
+To run them, open the notebook in Google Colab, upload the cleaned data, and run the code.